Research For Action and Influence

 - We will offer places on a first-come, first-served basis.

-*This is only for those of refugee and migrant background working or volunteering with refugee and migrant community groups.
+The course is free and is designed for individuals of refugee and migrant background working or volunteering with refugee and migrant community groups.

 This will be achieved through the following: